TheAirship/LoggrJack/README.md

 ### Other Options

 Additional verbosity (-v through -vvv) will return other information, such as the reported login type, and the results of a WHOIS lookup for the IP address.
-Use caution, because higher verbosity levels also means more output.
-You should consider filtering the full output (e.g. by user, IP, or country) when greater verbosity is desired.
+Use caution, because higher verbosity levels also means much more output.
+You should consider filtering the full output (e.g. by user, IP, or country) if greater verbosity is desired while using the Detailed Analysis mode.

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -f user -d "barneyfife@foo.com" -vvv`